EA Sports College Football 25: Soundtrack

 The College Football 25 main soundtrack consists of covers of college fight songs credited to the EA Sports College Football Marching Band.
 An original main theme, "Campus Clash", was composed for the video game by composer Kris Bowers.

 The drum cadences appearing in the video game are performed by the drumline of the Blue Devils Drum and Bugle Corps, as licensed from their 2020 album Bang to Rights.

 Other licensed music appearing in College Football 25 includes "Sandstorm", "Mo Bamba", "Kernkraft 400", "Welcome to the Jungle", "Wave on Wave", and an instrumental of "Talkin' Out the Side of Your Neck".
-Notably absent are the songs "Enter Sandman" (played at Virginia Tech Hokies football games) and "Jump Around" (played at Wisconsin Badgers football games) as EA failed to acquire the licenses for these songs.
+Notably absent are the songs "Enter Sandman" and "Jump Around" (associated with Virginia Tech and Wisconsin respectively) as EA failed to acquire the licenses for these songs.

 Reception

-EA Sports College Football 25 received "generally favorable" reviews according to review aggregator Metacritic.
+EA Sports College Football 25 received "generally favorable" reviews according to review aggregator website Metacritic.

 IGN gave the game a 7/10, praising the gameplay but criticizing the lack of depth in the core game modes.
 GameSpot rated the game an 8/10, noting that the game had strong presentation and atmosphere but critiquing the Road to Glory game mode.